Reflections on a month spent in ski boots

 No fur trimmed jackets, swanky sportcoats, or designer ripped jeans to be found here.
 Despite some obvious wealth in the valley, the focus is on utility: high-end synthetics reign supreme.
 I bring this up to convey that Chamonix is a town that takes their winter sports seriously, and takes pleasure in the raw experience of winter sports rather than ostentatious displays of status (looking at you Deer Valley and Aspen).

 There were powder days where I observed at least 30% of people wearing airbag backpacks.
 And it’s a common sight to see folks wearing harnesses and avalanche transceivers at outdoor bars.
-You roll your eyes, yet it doesn’t have a pretentious feel, more of a “we just rode down that 48 degree slope on the mountain across the street and wanted to grab a beer”.
+You roll your eyes, yet it doesn’t have an obnoxious pretentious feel, more of a “we just rode down that 48° slope on the mountain across the street and wanted to grab a beer”.

 The Community